JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 > `df[rows, col] = v`

 * The same rules as for `df[col] = v` but on selected rows and always with copying.
-* Empty data frames are not allowed and no column adding is possible.
+* Data frames with zero columns are not allowed and no column adding is possible.

 > `df[rows, col] .= v`

 * The same rules as for `df[col] .= v` but on selected rows and always with copying.
-* Empty data frames are not allowed and no column adding is possible.
+* Data frames with zero columns are not allowed and no column adding is possible.

 > `df[rows, cols] = v`

 * The same rules as for `df[cols] = v` but on selected rows and always with copying.
-* Empty data frames are not allowed and no column adding is possible.
+* Data frames with zero columns are not allowed and no column adding is possible.

 > `df[rows, cols] .= v`

 * The same rules as for `df[cols] .= v` but on selected rows and always with copying.
-* Empty data frames are not allowed and no column adding is possible.
+* Data frames with zero columns are not allowed and no column adding is possible.

 Additionally for all operations:
 * If `rows` is `:` then it gets expanded to `axes(df, 1)` before any action.